you6don11/blooket-hax-notmine/README.md

 how to use hax

 #1 go into the hax file and highlight the entire thing with ctrl+A then
  copy with ctrl+C

-#2 press the star at the top right of ur screen in the url adress bar
+#2 press the star at the top right of your screen in the url adress bar

 #3 next to the word "folder" click bookmarks bar